ChSotiriou/pwnenv/README.md

 2. Updated vimrc and zshrc
 3. Removed non privilaged user (everything happens with the root user)

-This was built to run on docker with _WSL 2_ on Windows systems.

 This started as a fork of [pwndocker by skysider](https://github.com/skysider/pwndocker)

 ### **Features**: